So, this is not D&D or even tabletop related. I'm going to call this page "worldbuilding" and put it in the same category, though.

 Before I can get into how Lunellum's Omegaverse (tm tm tm) works, we need to get into what the fandom think omegaverse is.
 I will be ignoring of modifying some of these aspects, and I'll tell you why when we get there.

-What is omegaverse, according to fandom (an incomplete but hopefully complete enough list:
+What is omegaverse, according to fandom (an incomplete but hopefully complete enough list):

 This section was hard to write.
 I have some complicated feelings on gender in general, and additional thoights about gender in an omegaverse setting.

 When taken in one of its most stripped down, original slash fic, sex/porn based ways, there are only two genders that matter in omegaverse: alpha men and omega men.
 The romance and sex exists between two men, except there is added biology-based kink and pregnancy.
 They have biological urges that simply cannot be denied or resisted, and that translate to character traits.
 In this way, omegaverse is very bio-essentialist, just not in a way that exists in tbe real world.
+It also reads as heterosexuality with extra steps.
+All the transgressiveness of gay men with all the conformism of procreation and accepted social roles.

 Of course, this is not the only (or even currently the most popular) version of omegaverse, but the bio-essentialist aspects tend to persist.
 Alphas are strong, intimidating, physically large, and penetrate.
 Omegas are small, timid, always bottoming.
 (Betas are just sort of normal guys, but that's not their fault.)
 Women are (unless you're reading femslash) often an afterthought.
 I've read fics where women can't be alphas at all, they're all omegas by default.
 Trans people... well, it's complicated.
 More on that later.